Rev. Sally Perkins Poland 1933-2019

 A celebration of Sally's life will be held on Tuesday, December 10, 2019 at 2:00 PM at St. Luke's Cathedral Church, 143 State St. Portland.

 In lieu of flowers, please honor Sally by donating your time, your talents, or your treasure to fighting the good fight for justice and equality.

-To send flowers to Rev. Sally Perkins Poland's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Sally Perkins Poland, please visit our floral store.